simkuenzi/test-readme/README.md

-# Test
+# My Project

-This version 0.2
+This version is 1.1 and contains many new features